 Where to find the preview link

 When you open a pull request, the Mintlify GitHub app posts a comment with the preview link.
 You’ll also see it in the PR’s checks section at the bottom of the page.
 The preview is ready within a minute or two of the PR being opened, and it updates automatically every time you push new commits to the branch.
-You don’t need to do anything to trigger it — as long as the Mintlify GitHub app is installed on your repository, previews happen automatically on every PR.What the preview shows
+You don’t need to do anything to trigger it.
+As long as the Mintlify GitHub app is installed on your repository, previews happen automatically on every PR.What the preview shows

 - Pages that are missing from the sidebar